-4.1.3 Stratified vs. random sampling
+5.3.3 Stratified vs. random sampling

 Deciding whether to randomly sub-sample fish from each trip/set or conduct length stratified sampling is topical issue in biological sampling programs.
 On the one hand, random sampling often leaves older individuals poorly represented in biological studies.
 Because these fish also tend to be larger, there is an incentive to disproportionally sample large fish.
-On the other, stratifying sample collection by size (length) can bias estimates of length-at-age, fitted VB parameters, and derivative estimates of natural mortality (Goodyear 2019).
-Moreover, mixed designs, such as supplemented sampling of large fish, have been demonstrated to sometimes be worse with respect to biases than fully size-stratified designs (Goodyear 2019).
-Such biases may be corrected using age-lengths keys (ALKs), drawn from a random sample of the population (Goodyear 2019), however given uncertainties raised regarding the representativeness of length composition data for albacore tuna in the IO (Geehan and Hoyle 2013), the use of an ALK for this purpose is not recommended.
+On the other, stratifying sample collection by size (length) has been shown to bias estimates of length-at-age, fitted VB parameters, and derivative estimates of natural mortality (Goodyear 2019).
+Mixed designs, such as supplemented sampling of large fish, have been demonstrated to similarly bias results, sometime more than fully size-stratified designs (Goodyear 2019).
+Such biases may be corrected using age-length keys (ALKs), drawn from a random sample of the population (Goodyear 2019), however given uncertainties raised regarding the representativeness of length composition data for albacore tuna in the IO (Geehan and Hoyle 2013), the use of an ALK for this purpose is not recommended.
 Accordingly, it is recommended that random sampling of fish within sets be undertaken.